Voldrix/DeviantArt_Gallery/README.md

 - thumbnail - opens image
 - image title - opens image on deviantart, in new tab
 - image username - loads user's gallery
-- image username (opened in new tab) - loads user's gallery on deviantart
 - related image - loads full size image in viewer
-- related image (opened in new tab) - loads page on deviantart
+- related image (opened in new tab) - loads user's gallery and displays selected image
 - tag - search for that tag
 - hover title in viewer - displays description (only once related images have been requested/loaded)
 - hover related image - see image title as HTML title